What is Adjudication?

 - Adjudications are quick.
 After an Adjudicator receives the Claimant’s documents, the Adjudicator must render a Determination in 30 days;

 - Determinations are binding only until a decision is made in a subsequent proceeding.
-After the construction project is complete, either Party can then commence a proceeding in court or through arbitration.
+Either Party can commence a proceeding in court or through arbitration.
 The Determination is binding until a final decision is made in the subsequent proceeding;

 - Adjudications are cost-effective.
 Adjudications are less costly than arbitration and litigation.
 For further information on costs, please refer to the Schedule of Fees and Fees, Retainers and Payments;

 - Adjudication is available as a right.
 A Party to a construction contract can commence an adjudication without the other Party’s consent; and